agrc/turn-gps/storymaps/assets/stations/readme.md

-# Station naming convention
+# Station naming convention and

 Photos originate from G:\My Drive\GPS Utah\GPS Station Photos.

-Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below and don't add -#.jpg files to storymap.
+Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below and don't add `-#.jpg` files to storymap.

-Use CMD with wildcards to fix the case of the file extensions:
+Use CMD with wildcards to fix the case of the file extensions E:\_GitHub\turn-gps\images\stations>`rename *.JPG *.jpg`
-``E:\_GitHub\turn-gps\images\stations>rename *.JPG *.jpg``

 - `UTAI_Antelope-Island-Antenna.jpg`
 - `UTAI_Antelope-Island-Antenna-2.jpg`